Econo Lodge Mayport

 The Jacksonville Beach Pier is a favorite among visitors and locals alike.
 Nearly a quarter of a mile long, the Pier attracts a healthy mix of fisherman and visitors simply wanting to take cool photos.
 The Pier is open from 6a to 10p, giving a sunrise to sunset window to cast your line, stroll the wooden plank or simply take in the fresh ocean breeze.
 Concessions, restrooms and a bait shop are available on-site.

-After a great game of golf on their 9-holes, have an appetizing meal in Hero's 19th Hole Restaurant.
-Serving delectable sandwiches with sides of crunchy friends, Hero's brings you the perfect leisure spot for a Sunday afternoon.
+After a great game of golf on their 9-hole range, have an appetizing meal at Hero's 19th Hole Restaurant.
+Serving delectable sandwiches with sides of crunchy fries, Hero's brings you the perfect leisure spot for a Sunday afternoon.

 Adventure Landing, an all-in-one family fun center, is located between Jacksonville Beach and the Intercoastal Waterway.
 You can play miniature golf, ride go-carts, play laser tag or try your luck at the batting cages.
 The water park is complete with slides, a wave pool and a pirate-themed play village.
 It is the perfect place to cool off and have a great time on a hot Florida day.
 Admission to the water park for children under the age of three is free.